bg1000/InternetRadio/readme.md

 Setting up the Raspberry Pi
 ===========================
+*Notes:
-*Note: The first 3 steps listed below are standard for setting up a headless Raspberry Pi and are not specific to this project.
+- The first 3 steps listed below are standard for setting up a headless Raspberry Pi and are not specific to this project.
 A more detailed explanation is available at https://www.raspberrypi.org/documentation/configuration/wireless/headless.md*
+- These instructions and the scripts all assume you are setting this up to run as the pi user and you are starting in the pi home directory (/home/pi).
+The application itself will be installed in the /home/pi/InternetRadio directory in a python virtual environment.

 1. Burn Raspbian image to sd card.
 These instructions are for Raspbian lite.
 If you install another version you may already have some of these packages.
 2. Create ssh file and place it in the boot folder on the sd card.